Incense offering in rabbinic literature: Formulæ

 An adjunct to these eleven spices, although not numbered with the eleven, was a spice called in Hebrew Kipath Ha-Yarden, or what some translate as "Jordan amber", and which Maimonides calls in Arabic by the name al-anbar (ambergris).
 There are varying opinions as to what this spice might have been.
 Some think, because of its name, that it was a rose that grew along the banks of the Jordan River.
 Others suggest that it was the sweet resin that exudes from the Storax tree (Styrax officinalis, syn.
 Liquidambar styraciflua) and which is native to Israel.
 This was the view of S. Muntner who claims that only later, during the late Middle-Ages, the same name al-ʻanbar was applied also to ambergris which is washed ashore and used in perfumery.
-His opinion, however, is rejected by the fact that we find a 6th-century Greek reference to the use of ambergris, under the name of “ambra.”
-See: Aëtius of Amida (502-575 CE), Tetrabiblos: Sixteen Books on Medicine, I.131.
+His opinion, however, is rejected by the fact that there is a 6th-century Greek reference to the use of ambergris, under the name of "ambra."
+See: Aëtius of Amida (502–575 CE), Tetrabiblos: Sixteen Books on Medicine, I.131.
 Ambergris figures largely in ancient records mentioning fragrances used in making perfumes and in burning incense.

 The most trustworthy tradition, that of Maimonides', avers that the Jordan amber was ambergris, or what is called in the Arabic tongue al-ʻanbar.
 Although ambergris is produced in the digestive tract of the sperm whale (Physeter catodon; P. macrocephalus), it was believed by the ancients of Israel to be derived from a "sea-creature" which fed on an underwater aromatic tree, and which later it expectorated and was washed ashore.
 According to Al-Fasi’s medieval Judeo-Arabic dictionary, this very tree in the midst of the sea was called al-ʻanbar (ambergris), but in Hebrew is called aholoth.
 This will explain why Rabbi Saadia Gaon (882‒942 CE) wrote in his Siddur (Siddur RSG, p.
-93) that the blessing over the fragrance known as ʻanbar is “[Blessed are you, O Lord, etc.] who creates fragrant trees,” meaning, al-ʻanbar was considered the product of a tree.
+93) that the blessing over the fragrance known as ʻanbar is "[Blessed are you, O Lord, etc.] who creates fragrant trees," meaning, al-ʻanbar was considered the product of a tree.
 Rabbeinu Chananel, echoing these sentiments, thought that al-ʻanbar came from the digestive tract of a fish.
 Rabbi Saadia Gaon, in his Judeo-Arabic translation on Song of Songs 4:14, and on Psalm 45:9 and Proverbs 7:17, translates the Hebrew word aholoth in all places as ‘anbar (ambergris).